essc/clp_foss4g_workshop/source/maxent_data_prep.rst

    :align: center
    :width: 300 pt

 3. On the same window, choose `Selected delimiters` and check the `Comma` option.
-While in XY fields, select `long` as X and `lat` as Y. Click `Ok` and this should show the points on QGIS map view.
+While in XY fields, select `long` as X and `lat` as Y. Click `OK` and this should show the points on QGIS map view.

 ..
 Note::
   The filtration of occurrences can be done depending on the layers resolution.
 In this case, 1 km resolution will be used.
 If you need a finer resolution for future studies, refer to image resampling section.

-4. After importing the CSV to QGIS, load a raster layer using `GdalTools`.
+4. After importing the CSV to QGIS, load a raster layer using `GDAL-Tools`.
 If the plugin is not enabled, go to plugin managers and enable it.
 The elevation raster will be used as reference for filtration.

 5. Add elevation raster.
 Go to `Layer` `>` |mActionAddRasterLayer| `Add Raster Layer`.
-Find ``dem_90m`` in file directory and load it by clicking `Ok`.
+Find ``dem_90m`` in file directory and load it by clicking `OK`.
 The image will appear in grey color, but this can be fixed by adjusting the stretch of the contrast enhancement or color map on raster properties.

 6. Select ``dem_90m`` on `Layers panel`.
 Right click to it and go to `Properties`.